 Was it because I didn’t breastfeed longer than 2 months?

 Was it because I dealt with PPD for Isaiah’s first year of life?

 I kept overthinking and blaming myself.
 But still, I didn’t want to accept it as it was.
 I wanted to improve myself as a mother… as a person in general.
 I decided I needed to put aside my worries and do everything in my power to help Isaiah get to where he’s supposed to be.

 About the time Isaiah should have been developing, I was pregnant with Annabelle and often sick, so I’m guilty of putting Isaiah in front of the TV all the time to keep him occupied.
-Even after I felt better, TV became such a normal thing in our house that it was always on.
-Isaiah learned to ignore us, and have more interest in the tv instead of his real life surroundings.
-I cut down tv time to 30 minutes a day.
-Within a week Isaiah was making better eye contact, was becoming more social and interacting with us more, and playing with his toys.
+Even after I felt better, TV became such a normal thing in our house it was always on.
+Isaiah learned to ignore us, and have more interest in the TV instead of his real-life surroundings.
+I cut down TV time to 30 minutes a day.
+Within a week, Isaiah was making better eye contact, was becoming more social and interacting with us more, and playing with his toys.

 Next came cutting out phone time for myself.

 In the moment, I never realized how much of my time was spent on my phone screen.
 Working on social networks is an income for me, but there should have been boundaries.
-When I’m on my phone I am distracted, mute, and unaware to what is around me.
-This tells my son my phone is more important than what’s around, and sets a horrible example as he learns how to interact with the world.
+When I’m on my phone, I am distracted, mute, and unaware of what is around me.
+This tells my son my phone is more important than what’s around and sets a horrible example as he learns how to interact with the world.